angturil/SongRequestManager/README.md

 # Mod Info
 Song Request Manager is an integrated, fully Customizable song request bot and Console for BeatSaber.
 It started life as an extensive rewrite of the built in song request bot in https://github.com/brian91292/BeatSaber-EnhancedTwitchChat, but quickly grew in scope and features.
 Its now a separate but dependent module.
+This mod and its companions, EnhancedStreamChat and StreamCore, are direct upgrades from the original EnhancedTwitchChat release, by the original authors.

 # TTS Notes
 If you're using TTS, you'll want to reduce the amount of spam the bot produces.
 You can do this a number of ways.
 Filtering out your Name from TTS, or